 On the second floor is a theater, where the maiko perform daily, dancing elegantly and with meticulous precision to the rhythm of the shamisen.

 Afterward, you are welcome to take photos with the enchanting and beautiful maiko performers.

 Performances are 15 minutes long and change regularly depending on the seasons, so don't hesitate to return if you get the chance.

-If you're traveling in a group of three or more, you can enjoy the local delicacies of Sakata while enjoying the performance.
-This rare experience starts at just 1,000 yen or 3,500 yen with the delicious bento included.
+If you're traveling in a group of two or more, you can enjoy the local delicacies of Sakata while enjoying the performance.
+This rare experience starts at 1,800 yen or 5,500 yen with the delicious bento included.
 If you do not want to watch the performance, the entrance fee is 1,000 yen.

 The latest information may differ, so please check the official website